Fill MySQL Table With Data From CSV

 Again let’s go through things quickly.

-6. Check to see if the current row has data, return false to exit the each if it doesnt.
-Prevents ‘Notice’ errors due to accessing non-existing array items when running out of rows if your CSV has an empty line.
+if it doesnt.
+Prevents ‘Notice’ errors due to accessing non-existing array items when running out of rows if your CSV has an empty line. - Use the

 That’s all there is to it.
 The League package makes it much, much easier to handle CSV files and has a lot more advanced features than I am using here.
 Also note that you can use any combination of these two.
 If you wish you can use MySQLi with League’s CSV package, you do not have to use PDO.